 - Make sure to remove any seeds or seed skins when “shredding” the jackfruit.
 They can sometimes be left over and it’s important to get rid of any tracings.

-- 1 bottle barbecue sauce or homemade (about 16 oz or 2 cups)
+- 1 16 oz bottle barbecue sauce or homemade (about 2 cups)

-- 1 can jackfruit in brine or water
+- 1 28 oz can jackfruit (in brine or water)

 - 1 jalapeno cut in thin wheels